wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     2. Obtain the `client id` and `client secret`.
 This is needed to create an IdP on the **Best Auto Mart** organization.

     !!! info
-        Use the details on the **Info** tab of the application, to create an OIDC-based IdP on the Private CIAM Cloud.
+        Use the details on the **Info** tab of the application to create an OIDC-based IdP on the Private CIAM Cloud.

         <img src="../../../assets/img/guides/organization-login/try-it-out/asgardeo_app_info.png" alt="Asgardeo App Info" width="700" style="border:0px solid grey">